jrieken/typescript-tutorial/README.md

 ### A TypeScript Tutorial Code

 Go ahead and start playing with this.
-Try one of the below editor because they actually understand TypeScript
+Use one of the editors below for a nice code browsing/authoring experience

 * [Visual Studio Code](https://code.visualstudio.com/)
 * [Sublime Text3 & TypeScript](https://github.com/Microsoft/TypeScript-Sublime-Plugin#installation)